Zidane912/crudapplication/README.md

 * As a reviewer, I want to be able to edit that review in case my mind chnages on a game due to subsequent playthroughs
 * As a reviewer, I want to be able to see the reviews I have uploaded to the website as well as the reviews of others
 * As a reviewer, I want to be able to delete a review if I do not want others to see it

+# Kanban Board

+Please refer to the github projects board on the page of this repository

 # Risk Assessment